cmdoret/master_archive/README.md

 * `archive`: This folder contains previous versions of scripts and code snippets which may prove useful again.

 * `process_reads`: This folder contains script for demultiplexing, trimming and removing adaptors from raw sequencing reads.
-These are not implemented in the pipeline.
+These are not implemented in the pipeline as the processed reads are provided.
   + `process_reads`: Template for processing raw reads using the `process_radtags` module from STACKS, which allows to detect restriction sites from RAD-sequencing and perform all common read processing steps.
   + `qc.sh`: small template script for quality control using fastqc.